xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 4. Follow the step-by-step instructions in the dialog to set up the tunnel client in your local machine:

     * Step 1: Select your OS and download the .zip file, then unzip it.
-    * Step 2: Open the CLI, copy the command line from the dialog, then run it in the CLI.
+    * Step 2: Open the command-line interface (CLI), copy the command line from the dialog, then run it in the CLI.

-         For example, the command line is:
+         An example command looks like this:

         ```groovy
         ./kt config --tenant KatalonStudio --username "your_username" --organization-id "your_organization_id" --api-key "your_api_key"